jonambas/panda-plugin-ct/README.md

 ### Supported Syntax

-This plugin supports aliasing to Panda's object syntax via a `value` key, just as you would define styles with conditions in Panda's theme.
+This plugin supports aliasing to Panda's object syntax via a `value` key, just as you would define semantic tokens in Panda's theme.

 ```ts
 export default defineConfig({